Full Publication List with Abstracts

 I suggest that layer 4 of the shared circuits model (SCM) should monitor the failure of performing an action, instead of output inhibition, to obtain actual/possible and self/other distinction.
 The target article's assumption of selective inhibition leaves some questions unansweres, such asa the criteria for the selection.
 Monitoing failure can answer these questions because failure does not require selection.
 It also provices a basis for more likely explanation for the phylogenetic and ontogenetic origin of both monitoring and output inhibition.

-[37] Takaki Makino.
+[39] Takaki Makino.
 Automatic acquisition of TD-network in POMDP environments: Extension with SRN structure.
-In Oral presentation at the 22nd Annual Conference of the Japanese Society for Artificial Intelligence, June 2008. to appear. [ bib ]
+In Oral presentation at the 22nd Annual Conference of the Japanese Society for Artificial Intelligence, June 2008. [ bib | .pdf ]

-[38] Takaki Makino and Kazuyuki Aihara.
+[40] Takaki Makino and Kazuyuki Aihara.
 Self-observation principle: Mathematical framework of recognizing others.
-In Oral presentation at the 22nd Annual Conference of the Japanese Society for Artificial Intelligence, June 2008. to appear, in Japanese. [ bib ]
+In Oral presentation at the 22nd Annual Conference of the Japanese Society for Artificial Intelligence, June 2008.
+In Japanese. [ bib | .pdf ]

 We briefly describe mentalizing, or understanding others' mental states, in an active research area of cognitive science.
 To overcome inaccessiblity of others' mental states, theoretical studies assume some mentalizing mechanism in the brain, including simulating others' behavior within knowledge of behavior of the self.
 We also present our computer-simulation study that tackles the role of mentalizing in a social environment, which examines behavior of agents based on reinforcement learning in Iterated Prisoners' Dilemma games.
 The results show that agents that choose actions using the estimated policy (corresponding to the mental state) of the co-player, achieve higher cooperation rates than control agents do, which choose actions using only the expected action of the co-player, or only the recent history of game plays.

-[39] Takaki Makino and Toshihisa Takagi.
+[41] Takaki Makino and Toshihisa Takagi.
 On-line discovery of temporal-difference networks.
-In ICML '08: Proceedings of the twenty-fifth international conference on machine learning, New York, NY, USA, 2008.
-ACM Press. [ bib | .pdf ]
+In Andrew McCallum and Sam Roweis, editors, ICML '08: Proceedings of the 25th Annual International Conference on Machine Learning, pages 632-639.
+Omnipress, 2008. [ bib | .pdf ]

 We present an algorithm for on-line, incremental discovery of temporal-difference (TD) networks.
 The key contribution is the establishment of three criteria to expand a node in TD network: a node is expanded when the node is well-known, independent, and has a prediction error that requires further explanation.
 Since none of these criteria requires centralized calculation operations, they are easily computed in a parallel and distributed manner, and scalable for bigger problems compared to other discovery methods of predictive state representations.
 Through computer experiments, we demonstrate the empirical effectiveness of our algorithm.